olery/ota_widget/README.md

 ## What's this?
 OTA Widget is an example of the implementation of a widget showing the main review content for a specific hotel.
-It's free for our customers to checkout and use directly or selecting specific blocks of content.
+It's free for our customers to check out and to use directly or by selecting specific blocks of content.
 You can also use it as an inspiration on how to build your own.

 ## The data
 This widget relies on the data provided by the `review_widget` endpoint.
-An example of the structure of the data is provided [here](/data_example.md)
+An example of the structure of the data is provided [here](/data_example.md).
 A minimal change in its structure is made in the js code just before the rendering (`function transformData`).

 ## The code